Direct Influence

-Direct Influence is a 6-piece Melbourne based electro/rock/reggae group formed and fronted by Dylan Smith and Marcus Ross.
-Smith (from Mahia, New Zealand) and Ross (from Gippsland, Australia) describe the group as the combination of their respective musical backgrounds - 'With two countries so close, it was only a matter of time before NZ and OZ developed a cross-Tasman sound'.
+Direct Influence are an Australian electro, rock and reggae group formed and fronted by Dylan Smith and Marcus Ross.
+Smith (from Mahia, New Zealand) and Ross (from Gippsland, Victoria, Australia) describe the group as the combination of their respective musical backgrounds - 'With two countries so close, it was only a matter of time before NZ and OZ developed a cross-Tasman sound'.

-Debut album
+History

 Having released 2 EPs, Direct Influence commenced development of their first studio album in 2009.